 - Interested in joining the mailing list?
 Simply email email@example.com with the subject “Convergence List”

-- Do you have ideas for Nanotechnology Convergence topics for 2022?
-Email them to email@example.com or firstname.lastname@example.org.
+- Do you have ideas for Nanotechnology Convergence topics for 2024 and beyond?
+Email them to firstname.lastname@example.org or email@example.com.

 Ideas already floated include nanomedicine, convergence in quantum systems, and convergence in the data revolution.